Giancarl021/graph-interface/.github/docs/requestOptions.md

 - **body** - The body of the request.
 Default `null`;

 - **keyMapper** - A [`keyMapper`](keyMapper.md) object to allows property renaming on the response body.
 Default `null`.

+- **customAccessToken** - A custom Access Token to be used in the request, bypassing the `AuthenticationProvider`.
+Default `undefined`.